ragnaringi/MHDStockholm2013/README.md

       etc.
 ```

 The first sample directory is loaded on start.
-Use keyboard keys [ A ] through to [ " ] to play notes.
+Use keyboard row [ A ] through to [ " ] to play notes.
 Mouse y position controls filter cutoff and loop length.
 Each time a note is played, it moves through to the next available sample.